 EVA is authorized by state law to obtain criminal history record information on applicants who EVA intends to employ.
-Additionally, national criminal history checks based on an individual's fingerprints, photo, and other identification will be conducted on employees.
+Additionally, national criminal history checks based on an individual's fingerprints, photo, and other identification will be conducted on employees and entered into the state and/or federal databases.
 These databases provide EVA with access to an employee's current national criminal history and updates to the employee's subsequent criminal history.